 In the City of Saint Paul, some parking is free to the public while other parking may have restrictions associated with its use.
 On-street parking is allowed and managed through a variety of parking restrictions including time limits, parking meters and permit parking.
-These efforts enhance the safety, efficiency and equitable use of the parking that is available within the City.
+In certain car-congested neighborhoods, permits are required to park on the street.
+To find out more about residential permit parking or if you need a permit, call 651-266-9777.
+General parking restrictions can be found in the City Legislative Code.
 In the event of a snow emergency, construction or a special event, additional parking restrictions may be enacted.
 For additional information, call 651-266-6210.

-• Yard Waste/Organic Waste (Ramsey County Service)
+Yard Waste/Organic Waste (Ramsey County Service)

 Leaves, grass clippings, trees and other types of plant waste are banned from the trash.
 Ramsey County maintains yard waste collection sites that are free and open to Ramsey County residents only.
-For additional information on handling yard waste and other organic materials, call Ramsey County's 24/7 Recycling and Disposal Hotline at 651-633-3279 (EASY) or go to www.RamseyAtoZ.com.
+For additional information on handling yard waste and other organic materials, call Ramsey County's 24/7 Recycling and Disposal Hotline at 651-633-3279 (EASY) or view the Ramsey County A to Z Disposal Guide.